- Two person teams with a guide assigned per wild trout waters. No professionals or guides allowed.

 - Waters fished are the designated wild trout sections of each of the following rivers: Hat Creek: the 3.2 miles from PH 2 to the Fish Barrier; Fall River: from the confluence with the Tule River to the Spring Creek Bridge; the Pit River: from Lake Britton Dam to Pit 3 PH; the McCloud River: from McCloud Dam to the downstream end of the Nature Conservancy property; and the upper Sacramento River: from the Box Canyon dam until it becomes Lake Shasta.
 Tributaries are not considered parts of the wild trout sections.

 - There will be 3 full contest days with the requirement that each of the 5 rivers are fished for at least a ½-day.
-The final ½-day will be by team choice, but must be one of the 5 designated stretches of water.
+The final ½-day will be a free day to rest or fish non-tournament waters.

 - The teams will have six hours on the water each day.
 Movement between waters is not included in the 6 hour total.

 - A guide will be assigned to each team by random drawing at the opening dinner Wednesday evening.
 Teams will rotate between the guides who will remain with their local waters.

 - Guides are scorekeepers and only trout actually measured by or visually confirmed by the guide count towards the team’s total.
 Each guide will carry a scorecard for the team they guide.
 The guides will report totals to the judges each night.

 - The length of trout is the fork length: nose to base of V in tail.

 - Guides and teams will meet at 7:30 breakfast each morning to plan their day.
 Teams fishing the Upper Sac and McCloud will leave earlier in the morning.

 - Clearwater Lodge office will serve as the communication and coordination center during the contest.
 Phone number: 530-336-5005.

 - All Fish and Game Laws and all Motor Vehicle laws must be obeyed.